osadl/OSLOC2JSON/README.md

 ```

 #### Incompatible licenses
-If licenses are found that are incompatible to any of the licenses of the current
+If licenses are found that are incompatible to any of the licenses of the
-merge set, a list of them will be added under the key 'INCOMPATIBLE LICENSES' such as
+current merge set, a list of them will be added under the key 'INCOMPATIBLE
+LICENSES' such as:
 ```json
 {
     "INCOMPATIBLE LICENSES": [